-These Operational Guidelines are to assist organisations delivering services under the Australian Government Individual Placement and Support (IPS) program and contributes to Outcome 3 - Disability and Carers under Program 3.1 - Disability and Carers of the departments Portfolio Budget Statement.
+These Operational Guidelines are to assist organisations delivering Individual Placement and Support (IPS) services through Adult Mental Health (AMH) centres and contributes to Outcome 3 - Disability and Carers under Program 3.1 - Disability and Carers of the department's Portfolio Budget Statement.

 This document and the Grant Agreement form the basis of the business relationship between the department and service providers.
 The Operational Guidelines include:

-- the purpose of the IPS program - the role and expectations of IPS program providers (IPS providers); and - information pertinent to the successful delivery of the IPS program.
+- an overview of the IPS program - the purpose of the AMH pilot - the role and expectations of organisations delivering IPS services through the AMH pilot (AMH providers); and - information pertinent to the successful delivery of IPS services through the AMH pilot.

 The Operational Guidelines are a living document.
 As additional issues arise and policy clarifications are developed, updates will be made to these Operational Guidelines.
-The department reserves the right to amend the Operational Guidelines, by whatever means it may determine in its absolute discretion and will provide reasonable notice of these amendments.
+The department reserves the right to amend the Operational Guidelines, by whatever means it may determine in its absolute discretion and will provide reasonable notice of these amendments where possible.